Le Mas du Moulin

 Whilst in Avignon, take the 'Petit Train',

 the little white train that takes you around Avignon, which the children will love, or go on a boat trip along the River Rhône to give you a different view of this beautiful city.

 stop at any of the tourist offices and pick up the leaflets entitled Route des Vins.
 There are various colour coded routes - the turquoise, purple and lilac routes are the closest to Mas du Moulin - each covering a slightly different area.
 Follow the map and the signs on the road, and you will discover the many 'domaines' around, all offering wine tastings.
 BUT make sure you have one designated driver - French laws about drink driving are as strict, if not stricter, than ours!

 home to vineyards and very chic and pretty stone villages such as Gordes, Ménerbes, Roussillon, Lourmarin, - the setting for many of the chapters in that famous book by Peter Mayle, 'A Year in Provence'.

 With Caromb on your doorstep,

-here is no real need to stray very far from the pool and the courtyard garden at Le Mas du Moulin, especially with the views over the countryside as well.
-The village boulangerie supplies the fresh croissants for breakfast, the open air market on a Tuesday morning will provide the fresh salad, goats cheese and olives for a light lunch, and dinner can be found at one of the lovely restaurants in the village, all walking distance so you don't need to worrying whose turn it is to drive home!
+there is no real need to stray very far from the pool and the courtyard garden at Le Mas du Moulin, especially with the views over the countryside as well.
+The village boulangerie supplies the fresh croissants for breakfast, the open air market on a Tuesday morning will provide the fresh salad, goat's cheese and olives for a light lunch, and dinner can be found at one of the restaurants in the village, all walking distance so you don't need to worry whose turn it is to drive home!

 Have dinner at the Auberge in the main square of Caromb